Flipping Houses For Beginners

 In many local markets, prices are now comfortably above the pre-recession peak.

-Many owners for both residential and commercial properties see their properties go “underwater” with foreclosures at all-time highs.
+Many residential and commercial property owners see their properties go “underwater” with foreclosures at all-time highs.

 Real estate auctions are bringing real estate buying opportunities to many.